recal/recal/README.md

 @ sntl

-This is my only form of contact.
+This is my only public form of contact at this time.
 </pre>
   </div>
 </div>